Wandalen/wTools/module/core/macro_tools/Readme.md

     /// Indicates whether a custom mutator should be generated.
     /// Defaults to `false`, meaning no custom mutator is generated unless explicitly requested. pub custom : AttributePropertyCustom,
-    /// Specifies whether to provide a sketch of the mutator as a hint.
+    /// Specifies whether to print code generated for the field.
     /// Defaults to `false`, which means no hint is provided unless explicitly requested. pub debug : AttributePropertyDebug,
   }